The Best Exercise for Depression

 #10.
 Drink the Wine

-Celebrate as often as possible the gift and miracle of life, with family and friends.
+Celebrate the gift of life with family and friends.

-If wine can grow from the earth, I can turn my life around, I reflected, no matter how unbelievable that seemed to be.
+Reflecting on the vineyard, I realized that if wine can grow from the earth, I can turn my life around, no matter how unbelievable it seemed.

 The Vanderbilt Y

-So, I chose to plant a vineyard but still did not know how best to work my field, my body.
+So, I chose to plant a vineyard but did not know how best to work my field—my body.

-And I had no clue what to eat, which would result in weight loss.
+I also had no clue what to eat to achieve weight loss.

-I often went to the Vanderbilt YMCA on 48th street in New York City to exercise.
+I often exercised at the Vanderbilt YMCA on 48th Street in New York City.

-But, I was fatter than when I first started ten years before!
+Despite my efforts, I gained more weight than when I started ten years earlier.

-Sometimes I went swimming, and other times I tried a bike class, did some weight machines, and walked on the treadmill.
+Sometimes I went swimming, other times I tried a bike class, used some weight machines, or walked on the treadmill.

-Other than the years rolling by, my body never changed.
+Yet, despite the years passing by, my body never changed.

-I did curls with the same 20-pound dumbells for years.
+I did curls with the same 20-pound dumbbells for years.

-Nevertheless, by 2012, I was sporting a 50-inch waist and extra-large plaid shirts to hide my ever-expanding belly.
+By 2012, I had a 50-inch waist and extra-large plaid shirts to hide my ever-expanding belly.

-First of all, the weights themselves were intimidating, and second, many of the people in the free weight area seemed to be in much better shape than the machine users, so it was embarrassing to go there.
+The weights were intimidating, and many people in the free-weight area seemed in much better shape than the machine users, making it embarrassing to go there.

-But, I did not forget my imaginary owner of the vineyard since I had gone to Wolffer’s estate.
+But I did not forget my imaginary vineyard owner since I had gone to Wolffer’s estate.

-So, I searched online to see which type of weight lifting was considered the best, the most effective, which kind of weight training could ‘break the earth, and till the soil’.
+So, I searched online to see which type of weight lifting was considered the best and most effective, which could ‘break the earth and till the soil.’

-Enter the Deadlift – The Best Exercise for Depression
+Enter the Deadlift – One Fantastic Exercise to Help Depression

-It is around this time that I first read about a compound weightlifting movement called the deadlift.
+Around this time, I first read about a compound weightlifting movement called the deadlift.

 There were conflicting opinions about which lift was the king of all exercises, either the squat or the deadlift.